threathunters-io/laurel/man/laurel.8.md

 - `filter-null-keys`: Filter events without specified key.
 Default: false
 - `filter-labels`: A list of strings that are matched against process labels.
 Default: empty
+- `filter-raw-lines`: A list of regular expression that are matched against individual input lines as written by `auditd(8)`.
+Events that contain such lines are then filtered.
+Default: empty
 - `filter-action`: What to do with filtered events? `drop` or `log` to the filterlog defined above.